PRE AND POST NATAL CHECK UPS

 Stay on top of all of your healthcare appointments and follow your doctor’s instructions for the health and safety of you and your baby.

-Dr Vinith Menezes, Dr Emily MacDonald, and Dr Oi Mun Chan are all experienced in pre and post-natal care, with additional qualifications in obstetrics and gynaecology to assist you through your pregnancy, birth and care of your new born.
+Dr Vinith Menezes, and Dr Katie Gault are experienced in pre and post-natal care, with additional qualifications in obstetrics and gynaecology to assist you through your pregnancy, birth and care of your new born.

 Source Healthline Newsletter